Chart Color Schemes

 Health performance in Mount Lofty is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Mount Lofty faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Approximately 60% of its total population of 2,360 people have private health cover, compared to 51.0% across the rest of Queensland.
+Mount Lofty faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is exceptionally high at approximately 60% of the total population, which consists of 2,367 people, compared to 51.5% across the rest of Queensland.

-The most common medical conditions in the area are mental health issues and arthritis, affecting 9.6% and 8.2% of residents respectively.
-However, 66.3% of residents declare themselves completely clear of medical ailments, slightly higher than the 65.3% across the rest of Queensland.
-The area has a higher proportion of residents aged 65 and over, with 20.9% (823 people) compared to 18.8% in the rest of Queensland.
-Despite this, Mount Lofty performs better than the general population in health metrics.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 9.6% and 8.2% of residents respectively.
+A total of 66.3% of residents declared themselves completely clear of medical ailments, compared to 65.3% across the rest of Queensland.
+The area has 20.9% of residents aged 65 and over, which totals 825 people, higher than the 18.8% in the rest of Queensland.

 Frequently Asked Questions - Health